bloominstituteoftechnology/SwiftVocabulary/README.md

 1. Create a new Xcode single view app project
 2. Name the project "Swift Vocabulary"
 3. Make sure you select Swift as the development language
+4. Make sure to select the "Storyboard" setting in the User Interface dropdown

 ### Create View Controllers